 - Be a U.S. citizen or have a valid Permanent Resident Alien card.

 - Purchase a property in a designated rural area.
-The property must also meet certain requirements, such as being in good condition and meeting certain size and type restrictions.
+The property must also meet certain requirements, such as being in good condition and meet certain size and type restrictions.

 Five Steps To The USDA Home Loan Application Process

-- Locate and contact a USDA-approved home loan lender.
+- Locate and contact a lender who offers the USDA home loan in California.
 The home loan lender will review your financial situation and help determine if you are eligible for a USDA home loan.

 - The property you are buying or refinancing must be appraised.
 The home loan lender will arrange for an appraiser to evaluate the property to determine its current market value.

-- Once the home loan lender has approved your loan application and you have met all the underwriting requirements, you can close your loan!
+- Once the underwriter has approved your loan application and you have met all the underwriting requirements, you can close your loan!

 - No down payment is required.
 This is one of the biggest advantages of the USDA home loan program is that it allows borrowers to purchase a home with no down payment.